puppetlabs/puppetlabs-apache/README.md

 #### Configuring IP-based virtual hosts

-You can configure [IP-based virtual hosts](http://httpd.apache.org/docs/current/vhosts/ip-based.html) to listen on any port and have them respond to requests on specific IP addresses.
-In this example, we set the server to listen on ports 80 and 81 because the example virtual hosts are not declared with a [`port`](#port) parameter:
+You can configure [IP-based virtual hosts][] to listen on any port and have them respond to requests on specific IP addresses.
+In this example, we set the server to listen on ports 80 and 81 because the example virtual hosts are _not_ declared with a [`port`][] parameter:

 ~~~ puppet
 apache::listen { '80': }

 apache::listen { '81': }
 ~~~

-Then we configure the IP-based virtual hosts:
+Then we configure the IP-based virtual hosts with the [`ip_based`][] parameter:

 ~~~ puppet
 apache::vhost { 'first.example.com':